darcywong00/draft-util/README.md

 Retrieves verses from several translations to aid in drafting.
 Outputs to HTML tables which can then be imported to Google Docs.

-If more versions need to be added, modify versions.json and copy to node_modules/@glowstudent/youversion/dist/
+If more versions need to be added, modify versions.json at https://github.com/glowstudent/youversion/ through a PR.

-Also check if 1 John accounts for 5 chapters in books.json.

 ## Parameters